-- Lastly add cardamom powder, raisins and seeds.
+- Lastly add cardamom powder, raisins and chironji.

-- Stir the kheer and switch off the flame.
+- Stir the kheer and switch off the heat.

-- Serve sooji kheer hot or warm or refrigerate.
-You can also have it with pooris (Indian Fry Bread).
+- Serve Sooji Kheer hot, warm or chilled.
+You can also have it with pooris.

 - You can add dry fruits of your choice.

-- If you want to add almonds and pistachios to the kheer, then add the chopped almonds and sliced pistachios when you add cashews to the pan.
+- If you want to add almonds and pistachios to the kheer, then add the chopped almonds and sliced pistachios when you add cashewnuts to the pan.